 Waste disposal programs implemented at our operations have more than doubled the total waste that Resolute recycles or repurposes through beneficial uses like farmland fertilization.
-In 2015, we decreased the total waste that is directed to landfills by 35% compared to 2013 levels, which represents a reduction of 25% in the kilograms of waste landfilled per metric ton of pulp or paper produced at our facilities.
+In 2016, redirected an average of 36% of pulp and paper mill residues toward beneficial uses.

 While a significant amount of water is required to make paper, our operations return more than 95% of the water withdrawn back to the environment.
 The water is also reused in order to maximize efficiency.
 The balance remains within the product or evaporates during the manufacturing process.
 Nonetheless, as we continuously strive to reduce our environmental impact, each mill has an annual water reduction target.

 All the water used in our pulp and paper making process passes through primary and secondary effluent treatment prior to being returned to the environment.
 Treatment plant performance is carefully tracked, using parameters such as BOD5.
 Non-contact cooling water that does not mix with the process effluent may be returned without treatment, but it is monitored, sampled and reported to regulatory authorities.

 It is important to our stakeholders, including the people in the communities in which we operate, as well as required by government regulations, that we use the necessary technologies to return good quality effluent to surface waters.

 Our manufacturing processes require the use of chemicals to accentuate the brightness of our pulp, to treat our effluent and for pH control.
 As the use of chemicals relates to both environmental stewardship and worker health and safety, it is a major focus across all of our operations and considered material for both internal and external stakeholders.